JiajunLe/DeMo/README.md

 ```

 ## Acknowledgement
-This code is borrowed from [ConvMatch](https://github.com/SuhZhang/ConvMatch).
+This code is borrowed from [LMCNet](https://github.com/liuyuan-pal/LMCNet.git) and [ConvMatch](https://github.com/SuhZhang/ConvMatch).
 If using the part of code related to data generation, testing and evaluation, please cite these papers.

 ```
+@inproceedings{liu2021learnable,
+  title={Learnable Motion Coherence for Correspondence Pruning}, author={Liu, Yuan and Liu, Lingjie and Lin, Cheng and Dong, Zhen and Wang, Wenping}, booktitle={CVPR}
+  year={2021}
+}
 @inproceedings{zhang2023convmatch,
   title={ConvMatch: Rethinking Network Design for Two-View Correspondence Learning}, author={Zhang, Shihua and Ma, Jiayi},